MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop5-itemtype.md

 ---

 title: desktop5:ItemType
-description: Contains the type of command to be registered in the context menu.
+description: Contains the type of command to be registered in the context menu (desktop5:ItemType).

 ms.date: 10/03/2018
 ms.topic: reference